 Pressure cooker egg bites are the perfect protein packed breakfast for busy mornings.
-A great Keto Instant Pot recipe with just a few ingredients and taste just like the ones you buy at Starbucks.
+A great Keto Instant Pot or Ninja Foodi recipe with just a few ingredients.
+Tastes just like the ones you buy at Starbucks.

 Do you buy Starbucks egg bites in the morning with your coffee, well I did for a long time until I figured out how to make these pressure cooker egg bites at home!!
 We’ve even had them for dinner. 😉 Yet another favorite easy Instant Pot recipes added to our list here on The Typical Mom. (originally published 11/18, affiliate links present)

 You can add just about any ingredients you like, but this version is meat free but still full of flavor and great when you’re on the go.

 - This is listed in our Ninja Foodi recipes roundup too.
 It doesn’t matter what brand you use.